David Asheri

-David Asheri (1 November 1925, Florence - 3 February 2000, Jerusalem), born David Bonaventura, was an Italian-Israeli historian.
+David Asheri (Hebrew: דוד אשרי) (1 November 1925, Florence – 3 February 2000, Jerusalem), born David Bonaventura, was an Italian-Israeli historian.
 Asheri is regarded as "one of the most distinguished scholars of ancient Greece".
 He is perhaps best known for his many contributions to the scholarship of Herodotus.

 Life

 Asheri was born in Florence into a prosperous Jewish family.
 His father, Enzo Bonaventura, was a prominent psychologist and intellectual with Zionist sympathies.
 In 1938, Enzo Bonaventura, because of his Jewish faith, lost his position as Chair of Psychology at the University of Florence under the new race laws.

 Israel

 In Jerusalem, Asheri was sent to the Ma’al School.
 During the War of Independence, he fought with the Moria battalion of the Palmach, the strike force of the Haganah founded in 1941.

-On 13 April 1948 he tragically lost his father.
+On 13 April 1948 he lost his father.
 Enzo Bonaventura was a victim of the notorious attack on Hadassah, while he was going to work in the medical convoy escorted by the Haganah militia as it was on its way to the hospital on Mount Scopus.
 In total, 97 of the 105 passengers died, among them also Anna di Gioacchino Cassuto, the daughter-in-law of professor Umberto Cassuto.